mqt0312/ping-cloudflare-2020/README.md

-# ping.c - A 24-hrs implementation of Linux's ping for Cloudflare 2020 Internship
+# ping.c - A 24-hour implementation of Linux's ping for Cloudflare 2020 Internship
 By: Minh Quang Truong - mqt0312[@]gmail[.]com

+## 1. Description

+This implementation of ping can take in a site's hostname or IPv4 address.
+Currently IPv6 addresses are not supported.\
+This is a much more minimal and less powerful version of Linux's ping.
+You can manipulate the TTL (time-to-live) value or send only a certain number of ping packet.

 ## 1. Compile

-Compile ping.c with: gcc -o ping ping.c
+Compile ping.c with:

+    $ gcc -o ping ping.c
+Alternatively, run

+    $ make
-Alternatively, run make with the provided Makefile
+with the provided Makefile

 ## 2. Run

-ping takes in a hostname or an IPv4 address and two optional arguments:
+ping takes in a hostname or an IPv4 address and two optional arguments:\
-  -t=TTL: Set TTL to a specific value
+  -t=TTL: Set TTL to a specific value\
   -n=PACKET_LIMIT: Send only PACKET_LIMIT ping packet.
 If not specified, ping will send until termination.

 You can terminate ping with CTRL-C or send SIGINT to the process.
 The report will be printed upon termination